siddn/starling/README.md

 Deciding on a serialization schema

 Likely not Cap'n proto.
-May be conceptually better, but use in C/C++ is not great.
+May be conceptually better, but the actual in language use is pretty un-ergonomic :(.

-Probably will use Protobufs.
+Probably will use Protobufs?
+Just found out about bebop could be cool. msgspec is also just easy and schema-free.